Understanding Fashion and Apparel Supply Chain Operations

 Before moving forward, products undergo rigorous quality control.
 Inspection standards check for defects, color accuracy, stitching consistency, and compliance with safety norms.
 Ensuring quality here reduces returns and builds brand credibility.

 Finished products are stored in distribution centers.
 Inventory holdings must be optimized using supply chain management tools to minimize deadstock and ensure timely replenishment.
-Technology plays a key role in this stage.
+A robust warehouse management system plays a key role in this stage.

 This stage involves transporting goods to retailers or directly to consumers.
 Whether through third-party logistics or in-house fleets, fashion retailers must ensure quick, cost-effective, and sustainable last-mile delivery.